Joint Communication and Trajectory Design for Intelligent Reflecting Surface Empowered UAV SWIPT Networks

 In recent years, unmanned aerial vehicles (UAVs) have been widely used in different fields.
-Compared with traditional fixed access points (APs), UAVs equipped with APs have the advantages of dynamic mobility, flexibility, ease of deployment and low cost \cite{8624565,8856195,9085356,7888557,8432499,8247211,9193939}.
+Compared with traditional fixed access points (APs), UAVs equipped with APs have the advantages of dynamic mobility, flexibility, ease of deployment and low cost \cite{8856195,8247211,8489991,8787874,7995044,7918510}.
 UAVs equipped with wireless energy stations can better solve the battery capacity limitation problem for widely deployed smart devices in IoT networks.
-Therefore, the research on UAV-enabled WPT networks has also attracted the attention of the academia \cite{9129818,8918344,9080059,8752399,8902102,8982086}.
+Therefore, the research on UAV-enabled WPT networks has also attracted the attention of the academia \cite{8918344,9080059,8902102}.
 Sun \emph{et al.} investigated physical layer security enhancement methods for millimeter-wave (mmWave) UAV SWIPT networks \cite{8918344}.
 Wang \emph{et al.} proposed UAV-assisted non-orthogonal multiple access (NOMA) to achieve SWIPT and guarantee the secure transmission for ground passive receivers (PRs), in which the nonlinear energy harvesting model is applied \cite{9080059}.
-Chen \emph{et al.} considered UAV-enabled WPCN, where UAV coordinates the wireless energy/information transmissions to/from a set of nodes and aims to minimize the transmission completion time (TCT) of collecting a given number of bits per node \cite{8902102}.
 However, for UAV-assisted WPT networks, due to distance-related propagation loss, the energy transmission efficiency will decrease as the distance increases, which greatly limits the coverage of UAV-assisted SWIPT.
 If the wireless channel can be reconstructed and the channel gain can be increased, the coverage area of the networks can be greatly improved, which greatly stimulates the utilization of new networking paradigms to improve the performance for UAV enabled WPT networks.